Subaru

 • Push the fuel filter assembly in the direction of the arrow to compress, and install the new clip supplied in the kit.

-• IMPORTANT: ALL surfaces of the new pump assembly o-ring, top gasket, underside of the ring nut along with the surfaces described and shown below: fuel tank rim (A) pump flange top face (B) and the underside of the pump flange (C) must be thoroughly wiped clean and completely dried BEFORE re-installation.
+• CRITICAL: ALL surfaces of the new pump assembly o-ring, top gasket, underside of the ring nut along with the surfaces described and shown below: fuel tank neck rim (A) pump flange top and bottom faces (B) and (C) must be thoroughly wiped clean and completely dried BEFORE re-installation.
 This will help prevent the pump from turning with the ring nut during final tightening.

 • Use CAUTION to keep the fuel level sensor arm from contacting the fuel tank opening.
 If the arm were to become bent, the fuel gauge may not read properly.